Harriet Beecher Stowe

 Famous Quotes by Harriet Beecher Stowe

-• "When you get into a tight place and everything goes against you... never give up then, for that is just the place and time that the tide will turn."
+• “Never give up, for that is just the place and time that the tide will turn.”

 Frequently Asked Questions (FAQs)